 It would be a shame if the Islamic disparagement of depicting living things in art extended to simulation of natural habitats.
 However, it is likelier that there was little local input or collaboration.
 Meaning that while it opened in 1983, it certainly missed the wave of landscape immersion sweeping the world then.

 I have friends here who are actively involved in the new Dubai Safari, so I should not be too critical.
 The effort to replace the old, tiny Dubai Zoo has a long a vexed history and you could say the authorities finally got it right.
 Not in the ideal sense: many of the problems I mentioned, not least cost overruns, beset this project but it is finally being built.

 A key element to the concept was the desire for so-called 'wow factors'.
-This involves trying to innovate a little but a lot of taking ideas from other zoos.
+This involves trying to innovate a little but a with a lot of taking ideas from other zoos.
 But there is only so much you can do with design and enrichment and so on to ensure animals are always active and exciting.

 The second project is a private safari in Dubai, which illustrates again a typical pattern of top down imposition of the will of the owner.
 The initial brief was actually quite brilliant: the owner simply said it must 'look exactly like Africa'.
 Hopefully, this will set a standard in a region where, as I noted at the outset, private wildlife collections are too common but embedded in society as a reflection of an ancient tradition.

 Inevitably, with both these Dubai projects, the term 'value engineering' reared its head to introduce compromise.
 High bars were set for these projects, which is laudable and if the results fall short, hopefully that is still a good standard.
-But they do reinforce my plea for greater collaboration between consultants and the end user.

 © Design For Life Consultancy Pte Ltd